Writing Well is something you can learn - but you have to want to get better at it

 Writing and thinking are meta-skills that will help you in nearly all aspects of your life.

-It's learning to write that's the important thing.
+It's that's the important thing.

 The process of writing and thinking clearly is way more important than whatever it is that you have to write about.

 You can save time and gain the benefit of my experience

 I've had a long time to think about this.

 And I think it's worth developing the skill of essay writing in order to develop the associated thinking skills.

 I used to be very average at writing.

 But when I was a university student, I figured out a system for academic writing that took me from B and C grades to getting A grades consistently...